'Hue 1968' Revisits An American 'Turning Point' In The War In Vietnam

 BOWDEN: Right.
 And, you know, they even told them at one point they wanted - even though they didn't have arms for all the people, they wanted people to take broomsticks and paint them black so that when American forces arrived, they would see a united citizenry out in the streets and armed and ready to fight them.
 And this, of course, was madness.
 I mean, the people living in Hue saw it for what it was and were horrified.
 And a lot of them tried to get out.

 DAVIES: OK.
-So there was political education.
+So there were - was political education.
 There was conscription for service.
 How brutal was the purge, in effect, of those who they believed were cooperators?

-BOWDEN: It got worse and worse.
-I mean, initially, only the most egregious traitors were executed.
-But, in time, a kind of mob rule set in.
-And so a couple of factors were at play.
-You had, I think, the ideological fervor of the young idealists who were determined to purge the citizenry of, you know, evil doers.

 And so it ended up with hundreds to thousands of people being marched off and executed.
 And I think the violence that was perpetrated against the citizens of Hue turned a lot of people against the Viet Cong and the North Vietnamese in subsequent years.
 You know, it was a disaster, I think, from both sides - both from North Vietnamese side and the American and South Vietnamese side.